ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     audit trail.

-9.  <a name="requirement-9"></a> A Passport Visa Object MAY contain a "[condition](#condition)" field that restricts the Passport Visa to only be valid when the condition is met.
+9.  <a name="requirement-9"></a> A Passport Visa Object MAY contain the "[conditions](#conditions)" field to restrict the Passport Visa to only be valid when the conditions are met.

-    -   For example, an identity can have several affiliations and a Passport Visa with type "ControlledAccessGrants" MAY be dependent on one of them using the Condition field.
+    -   For example, an identity can have several affiliations and a Passport Visa with type "ControlledAccessGrants" MAY establish a dependency on one of them being present in the Passport by using the `conditions` field.

 10. <a name="requirement-10"></a> Processing a Passport within a Passport Clearinghouse MUST abide by the following: